AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 ## Stress Level

 Research shows that low stress jobs don't make you happy, but rather a challenging job.
 Some stress is bad, some is good.
-If you have few demands placed on you, then its more likely that youll be bored.
+If you have few demands placed on you, then its more likely that you'll be bored.

 Moderate stress levels are good for JS `47`.
 Resources on improving occupational stress [here](http://www.rand.org/content/dam/rand/pubs/technical_reports/2005/RAND_TR192.pdf).

 ## Qualifications

-Being overquaified for ones job affects JS with a -.20 correlation, and affects net emotional state on the job by -.11 `21`.
+Being overqualified for ones job affects JS with a -.20 correlation, and affects net emotional state on the job by -.11 `21`.

 If the job that you are doing requires specialized education or training, it positively affects JS with a .20 correlation, and net emotional state on the job by 0.10 `21`.